Ziadashraf301/Databricks_repo/lead_salesforce/README.md

 ## 🎯 Project Objectives

 * Implement **hourly incremental ingestion** from Salesforce using Delta Live Tables
+* Achieved **80%** end-to-end pipeline reliability across **15** production runs with an average **4-minute** execution time, running as a fully autonomous cloud-native system with DLT checkpointing, and self-recovery mechanisms.
 * Track and analyze **lead status transitions** with probability modeling
 * Generate **hourly KPIs** and performance metrics for sales teams
 * Provide **predictive insights** using **Markov Chain analysis**